-The POSA database indicates that 283 species of indigenous plants are expected to occur within the project area (The full list of species will be provided in the final report).
-One (1) nationally protected tree could be expected within the project area and are provided in Table 3-3 below.
+The Plants of Southern Africa (POSA) database indicates that 282 species of indigenous plants are expected to occur within the project area (The full list of species will be provided in the final report).
+No SCC based on their conservation status could be expected to occur within the project, however the threatened Vachellia erioloba (Camel thorn) is expected.
+This is a nationally protected tree (Table 3-2).

-Table 3-3Threatened flora species that may occur within the project area
+Table 3-2 Threatened flora species that may occur within the project area.